tmueller64/PlantSaleDatabase/src/README.txt

 mysql -u plantsale -p plantsale
 (password is "plantsale")

-Deployment Details for petalsofmercy.com/PlantSale:
-- the com/lowagie/text/pdf/fonts directory from the itext JAR file must be extracted into WEB-INF/classes to avoid a write permission violation

 NetBeans Application Server:
 Admin username: admin
 Admin password: adminadmin
 Admin console running on port 4848

-TODO List
-- need to prevent supplied product from being added twice to a supplier.
-- provide table searching
-- add ability to send email from the program

 Troubleshooting Tips: